 Notes

-- Any shape noodle can be used that you have.
+- Any shape of noodle can be used that you have.
 I usually use shells, bowties, cavatappi, radiatori, etc.

 - Prep Time: 5 minutes